-- Original Creditor Dispute: If you find that the account was put into dispute by the creditor, you will need to contact the creditor directly and ask them to remove the account from disputed status and to update the credit bureaus with the information that this account is no longer in dispute.
+- Ask them to remove the account from disputed status and to update the credit bureaus with the information that this account is no longer in dispute

-- Follow Up: To ensure that the account has been successfully removed from Dispute Status you can call the above listed numbers to find out the status.
-The above process of removing the credit disputes usually takes 5 to 7 days to be completed.
+- To ensure that the account has been successfully removed from Dispute Status you can call the above-listed numbers to find out the status

-This process can take anywhere between 30 to 45 days to complete but works well if the issue needs to be addressed but not is not an urgent matter yet.
+The credit dispute process for removing derogatory credit tradelines can take anywhere between 30 to 45 days to complete but works well if the issue needs to be addressed but is not an urgent matter yet.